solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 7 - DevOps using ARM/README.md

 # Setup Build definition
 Login to your VSTS account.
 Go to your project and choose Builds from the top menu.
 Open Build definition that was created in Step 6.
 Add/Remove Build Tasks according to the picture below.
+For the verion assemblies task, you need to install VSTS extension from the market place called `Manifest Versioning Build Tasks`.

 ![Build Definition Task List](./Media/BuildDefinitaionTasksList.PNG)